Leadership for Change in the Veterinary Industry

 This study has significance to current and future employers and employees of the veterinary profession.
 Implementing the recommended changes and improving staff wellbeing should lead to positive impacts on staff retention, client satisfaction and animal welfare all of which will contribute to the financial success of the business.
 To maximise the chances of success VPs should ensure baseline wellbeing is measured and engage some external support to help guide and mentor them.

-This redacted version of the thesis is publicly available under a Creative Commons Attribution Non-Commercial No Derivatives 4.0 International License.
+This redacted version of the thesis is publicly available under a Creative Commons Attribution Non-Commercial No Derivatives licence CC BY-NC-ND 4.0 International license.